-Casey's image is one of suburban areas centred around key activity centres, framed by a backdrop of open, green and fertile pasture land, an environmentally significant coastline in the south and wooded foothills in the north.
+^{-/-/--} Proposed C284case Casey's image is one of suburban areas centred around key activity centres, framed by a backdrop of open, green and fertile pasture land, an environmentally significant coastline in the south and wooded foothills in the north.
 Pressures brought about by urban development could erode this image.
-Casey's rapid growth, size and geographical diversity have added a layer of complexity to its planning and careful management is needed to allow Casey to grow while protecting its valued attributes.
+Casey's rapid growth, size and geographical diversity have added a layer of complexity to its planning and careful management is needed to allow Casey to grown while protecting its valued attributes.
+[21.01-1 revised]

-- Use and develop land generally in accordance with the Area specific strategic framework plans. - Protect existing or create new urban breaks between settlements while retaining their natural features and functions including those identified in the Area specific strategic framework plans.
+- Use and develop land generally in accordance with the Area specific strategic framework plans.
+[NEW: Council Project Workshops 2022] - Protect existing or create new urban breaks between settlements while retaining their natural features and functions including those identified in the Area specific strategic framework plans.
+[NEW: Council Project Workshops 2022]